beautiful-taxonomy-filters/beautiful-taxonomy-filters/README.txt

 * Comes with a complete functional filter component for you to put in your theme.
 * Choose from different styles for the component, or disable styling and do it yourself in style.css!
 Just want to tweak a style?
 Add your custom CSS directly on the settings page
 * Want a ”Clear all” link for the filter component?
 Just tick a box in the settings page!
+* Ability to show your visitors information about their current active filtering
+* Allows for custom GET parameters to be included.
+Extend the filter your way with maybe a custom search-parameter or whatever you like.
-* Multiple filters for modifying the plugins behavior.
+* Many filters and actions for modifying the plugins behavior.
 For those controlfreaks out there

 = Languages =